 Under all scenarios, primary energy grows strongly, led by renewables and, to a lesser extent, natural gas and nuclear.
 This growth is underpinned by increasing population, industrialization and prosperity

 growth in primary energy in 2019-2050 in all scenarios

 6% to 33%

 share of coal in primary energy in 2050

 share of renewables in primary energy in 2050

 Under all three scenarios, India’s primary energy consumption more than doubles by 2050

 Renewable energy grows strongly in all the scenarios, becoming the largest energy source in Accelerated and Net Zero

-Natural gas is the only fossil fuel that shows growth in levels throughout to 2050 in all scenarios
+Natural gas is the only fossil fuel that grows (in absolute terms) throughout to 2050 in all scenarios

 Carbon emissions vary significantly by scenario.
-In New Momentum emissions increase by around 96% in 2050.
-In Accelerated and Net Zero, emissions decrease by 26% and 71%, respectively.
+In New Momentum, emissions increase by around 85% in 2050.
+In Accelerated and Net Zero, emissions decrease by 30% and 77%, respectively.